OpenCompare/OpenCompare/README.md

 ### Projects :
 This github repository contains several projects :

-* org.diverse.PCM.api.java: Java interface
+* api-java: Java interface
-* org.diverse.PCM.api.js: Javascript interface
+* api-js: Javascript interface
-* org.diverse.PCM.api.java.impl: Java implementation of the API
+* api-java-impl: Java implementation of the API
-* org.diverse.PCM.api.js.impl: Js implementation of the API
+* api-js-impl: Js implementation of the API
-* org.diverse.PCM.model: contain the data model, takes car of the code source generation for the API
+* model: contain the data model, takes car of the code source generation for the API
-* org.diverse.PCM.formalizer: interpret and formalize cells contained in PCMs
+* formalizer: interpret and formalize cells contained in PCMs
-* org.diverse.PCM.naiveFrontEnd: a naive website to show how to manipulate model in a browser
+* naiveFrontEnd: a naive website to show how to manipulate model in a browser
-* org.diverse.PCM.io.ShoppingWebSite: parses shopping.com and creates PCMs
+* io-shopping-website: parses shopping.com and creates PCMs
-* org.diverse.PCM.io.Wikipedia: parses wikipedia pages and creates PCMs
+* io-wikipedia: parses wikipedia pages and creates PCMs
-* org.diverse.PCM.io.BestBuy: parses bestbuy.com and creates PCMs
+* io.BestBuy: parses bestbuy.com and creates PCMs
-* org.diverse.PCM.play-app: contain OpenCompare website (web editor for PCMs)
+* play-app: contain OpenCompare website (web editor for PCMs)
-* org.diverse.PCM.getting-started: minimal project that shows how to use the API
+* getting-started: minimal project that shows how to use the API

 ### Getting started :